-The heterogeneity between the multiple components drives the need of a dedicated architecture in order to achieve communication.
-The term communication, as understood here, involves multiple goals: 1) Transport of binary data (share bytes between nodes), 2) Serialization of binary data (each node must know how to convert the received bytes into structures that can then manage internally), 3) Synchornization of nodes (all the nodes must be kept in lock-step during the simulation run), 4) Dynamicity in the connections map (the less static, or strictly required, pieces there are in the communication network, the better).
+The heterogeneity between the multiple components drives the need for a dedicated communication architecture.
+The term communication, as understood here, involves the multiple goals:

+- 1. Transport of binary data between nodes - 2.
+Serialization of binary data because each node must know how to convert the received bytes into structures that can then manage internally - 3.
+Synchronization of nodes to keep all the nodes in lock-step during the simulation run - 4.
+Dynamicity in the connections map to allow a more flexible simulation environment that is minimally dependent on static components (the less static, or strictly required, pieces there are in the communication network, the better).

-The goal of BL is to achieve the described communication goals while being completely transparent to the internals of each node such that users can plug and play with their models of choice, while having the flexibility to add/remove nodes because they are not static pieces in the communication map.
-To this end, the BL architecture depicted in Fig. 7 is comprised of a central controller and two APIs that are attached to each node.
+The goal of BL is to achieve the described communication targets while being completely transparent to the internals of each node.
+This enables such that users to plug and play their models of choice, while having the flexibility to add/remove other nodes because they are not static pieces in the communication map.
+To this end, the BL architecture depicted in Fig. 7 is comprised of a single central controller and two APIs that are attached to each node.

-- BL Central Controller: is the one and only static piece in the network (i.e. it has a static IP address).
-The central controller acts as a master in the synchronization of nodes and as a broker in the transactions (exchange of data) between nodes. - Delegate API: It manages sockets and direct connections with the central controller.
+- BL Central Controller: The one and only static piece in the network (i.e. it has a static IP address).
+The central controller acts as a master in the synchronization of nodes and as a broker in the transactions (exchange of data) between nodes. - Delegate API: This interface component manages sockets and direct connections with the central controller.
 It is the same script attached to all the nodes.
-The Delegate class is currently implemented for Python nodes and for C++ nodes. - Router API: It is a generic class with node-specific callbacks.
+The Delegate class is currently implemented for Python nodes and for C++ nodes. - Router API: This is a generic class with node-specific callbacks to create a custom interface to a legacy or newly developed mission simulation component.
 Its purpose is to route data in and out of the internals of the node.
-For instance, when routing out, the Router API gathers the node internal data, translates the data into a standardized BL system format, and then passes the data to the node's Delegate API, who is ready to ship it across.
+For instance, when routing out, the Router API gathers the node internal data, translates the data into a standardized BL system format, and then passes the data to the node's Delegate API, who is ready to ship it across the BL communication network.